The Best Florence Restaurants

 So of course I can’t tell you what the best Florence restaurants are.
 That’s part of the fun of traveling to Florence – you get to stumble upon tavernas and find your own favorite places.
 Then you can return, and return again, and you’ll see how much more fun the experience is when the restaurant staff recognize you.
 We’ve frequently been given discounts.
 We’ve gotten lots of limoncello.
 We’ve been sent off with bottles of wine.
 We’ve requested recipes from the kitchens.
 And we’ve felt just a little more like locals and a little less like tourists.

 Having dined in over 60 restaurants in Florence, we’ve come to have our favorites.
-These aren’t necessarily the highest-rated on TripAdvisor, or the biggest names, but they’re the places that we return to over and over, and where we’ve never had a bad meal.
+These aren’t necessarily the highest-rated on TripAdvisor, or the biggest names, but they’re the authentic places that we return to over and over, and where we’ve never had a bad meal.
 Use this list simply as a starting point for your own culinary exploration, or go to them all!
+There are no tourist traps on this list.

 My go-to order is cinghiale, because we can’t get it anywhere near us in California, so the photos below tend to show cinghiale!
 But a good restaurant is a good restaurant, and these are excellent even beyond the boar.